-Melt the butter in a medium size saucepan or Dutch oven.
-Stir in the chopped onion and cook until tender, stirring frequently about 5 minutes.
+Melt the butter in a large saucepan or Dutch oven.
+Stir in the chopped onion and cook until tender, stirring frequently for about 5 minutes.

 Bring to a boil stirring constantly.
-Reduce heat to low and and place lid on the pot.
+Reduce heat to low and place the lid on the pot.
 Stir frequently and simmer for about 20 minutes or until the soup is thickened.

 Remove the corn cobs.

-Stir in the corn, salt and pepper.
-Simmer on low about 5 minutes.
+Stir in the corn, salt, and pepper.
+Simmer on low for about 5 minutes.
 We enjoy a lot of pepper in our chowders and that’s what the black specs are in the above picture.